AdobeDocs/media-analytics.en/help/implementation/edge/implementation-edge.md

 1. In Customer Journey Analytics, create a connection as described in [Create a connection](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/create-connection.html?lang=en).

-   When creating the connection, the following configuration selections are required for implementing the Streaming Media Collection Add-on:
+   When creating the connection, the following configuration selections are required for implementing the Streaming Media Collection:

    1. Select the dataset that you previously created, as described in [Create a dataset in Adobe Experience Platform](#create-a-dataset-in-adobe-experience-platform).